|VACATION TRAVEL DESTINATIONS|

 London makes it almost impossible for tourists to ignore British Royalty.
-After all, there are royal parks, royal monuments, and, of course, royal palaces.
+After all, there are royal parks, royal parades, royal monuments, and, of course, royal palaces.

 Some palaces, such as Buckingham Palace and Kensington Palace, are official royal residences, although certain areas are open to visitors.
 Others are former royal residences—these include the Tower of London and Hampton Court Palace—that have been conserved and maintained to show Britain's historic past.